yichunzhao/SpringConfigurationProperties/README.md

 * Decorating the POJO with @Component

-* Generating the POJO in a Bean method, which is decorated with a @ConfigurationProperties.
+* Using bean method, decorated with a @ConfigurationProperties.

-* Decorating the POJO with @ConfigurationProperties, meanwhile enabling property scanning, but @@ConfigurationPropertiesScan along with @SpringBootApplication.
+* Decorating the POJO with @ConfigurationProperties, meanwhile enabling property scanning, by @ConfigurationPropertiesScan along with @SpringBootApplication.